F3FFO/AndroidFossApps/README.md

 #### Telegram

 > [!WARNING]
-> Is only a FOSS frontend, is based in closed-source system.
+> Only the application is FOSS.
+The service is based on a closed-source or non-FOSS system.

 - [Cherrygram](https://github.com/arsLan4k1390/Cherrygram)
 - [exteraGram](https://github.com/exteraSquad/exteraGram)